Upgrades files in an already existing project

 - Mapping - Designs

 Project Upgrader Example

 The tool scans for CAD files and depending on the project sub folder where the file is found, it suggests a default conversion.
-The suggested conversion can be modified in the dropdown dialog for type if the user identifies that an incorrect suggestion is made.
+The suggested conversion can be modified in the drop down dialog for type if the user feels that an incorrect suggestion is done.

-Below example shows qxf background files and line databases in the pro format to be upgraded.
+The example below shows *.qxf background files and line databases in the *.pro format to be upgraded.
 The screenshot shows the file type can be changed by the user if needed.
-The original files will be back-upped in a backup folder.
+The original files will be stored in a backup folder.

-If you click on Cancel, nothing's converted.
-The upgrade wizard will pop up again next time you'll open the QINSy project.
+If you click on Cancel, nothing will be converted.
+The Upgrade wizard will pop up again next time you open the QINSy project.